 VI.
-DISCUSSION
+CONCLUSION

-Stochastic complementarity systems are not well understood in literature.
 This paper presents a study of SDLCS to perform covariance steering using particles.
-Under the assumption of uniqueness of trajectory (\overline{F} is P-matrix) for complementarity systems, the proposed method is able to compute covariance controller for SDLCS.
-We presented an important-particle method to alleviate computational complexity of the resulting optimization problem.
 It is shown that our work could design open- and closed-loop controllers with chance constraints by appropriately considering the evolution of uncertainty for SDLCS.